Lazareena/Comp124-s14-hw7/README.md

 You'll need to create instance variables to capture the data.
 The Utils class has some helpful constants and a method to split words.

-Next, complete the `detect` method for a given text.
-Do the following for each language:
+`detect(text)`: Given a particular text, the detect method does the following for each language:
 * Split the text into words.
 * Retrieve the number of times each word occurs in the first 1000 page for that language.
 * Sum up those counts.